News & Updates

 Phone: (443) 923-2678

 Dr. Mir Ahamed Hossain is a research scientist and research program director for the Training Administration Research Program (TARP) at the Kennedy Krieger Institute.
-He is also an associate professor of neurology at the Johns Hopkins University School of Medicine.
+He is an associate professor of Neurology at the Johns Hopkins University School of Medicine.

-Dr. Hossain pursued his undergraduate and graduate education in biochemistry with major in neuroscience at the University of Calcutta in India, where he obtained his doctoral degree in biochemistry in 1990.
-Dr. Hossain is a molecular/cellular biologist with considerable expertise in experimental neuroscience and neurotoxicity.
-He served as a research fellow in the university's Department of Biochemistry before coming to the United States in 1990 for post-doctoral fellowships -- first in the Department of Pharmacology at the University of Colorado, and then in the Department of Neuroscience at the Johns Hopkins University School of Medicine and Department of Neurology at Kennedy Krieger Institute.
+Dr. Hossain is an accomplished molecular/cellular biologist with considerable expertise in experimental neuroscience and brain injury.
+Dr. Hossain is widely recognized for his work in hypoxic-ischemic injury in neonatal brain and understanding the mechanism(s) of neuroprotection and survival.
+Dr. Hossain pursued his graduate education in Biochemistry with major in Neuroscience at the University of Calcutta, India, where he obtained his Ph.D. in Biochemistry.
+He came to the United States for postdoctoral fellowships first in the Department of Pharmacology at the University of Colorado, and then in the Department of Neuroscience at the Johns Hopkins University School of Medicine and Department of Neurology at Kennedy Krieger Institute.
 In 1997, he joined the Kennedy Krieger Institute as a faculty member.
 He is also a research program director for the Training Administration Research Program (TARP) at the Kennedy Krieger Institute.

-Dr. Hossain is a member of the American Society for Pharmacology and Experimental Therapeutics, the Society for Neuroscience and American Heart Association.
-In 1984 he was awarded the Junior Research Fellow Scholarship by the Indian Government’s Indian Council of Medical Research.
+Dr. Hossain is a member of the American Society for Pharmacology and Experimental Therapeutics, the Society for Neuroscience, American Society for Neurochemistry and American Heart Association.
+He was awarded the Junior Research Fellow Scholarship by the Indian Government’s Indian Council of Medical Research, and Scientist Development award from the national center of the American Heart Association.

-His investigations concentrate on the neonatal animal and primary neuronal cell culture models using multidisciplinary approaches involving molecular cloning, gene specific knockout and knock-in techniques, transcriptional regulations of gene expression, intracellular signal transduction and protein biochemistry.
+Dr. Hossain’s investigations concentrate on the preclinical model systems of both in vivo neonatal animal model of hypoxia-ischemia and in vitro primary neuronal cell cultures, involving both cell biology and molecular biological techniques.
 His laboratory is the first to identify a novel neuronal protein "neuronal pentraxin 1" contributing to hypoxia-ischemia induced neuronal injury in neonatal brain.
-Dr. Hossain's lab also provides first evidence for enhanced neuronal injury/death due to loss of functional methyl-CpG-binding protein (Mecp2) gene reported to be associated Rett syndrome.
+His research on lead neurotoxicity is the first demonstration of lead-induced gene expression of a growth factor, and the first detailed dissection of the second messenger pathways and transcription factors that mediate the effects of lead on gene expression in CNS cells.
+Dr. Hossain's lab also provides first evidence for enhanced neuronal injury/death and the role of MeCP2 in excitotoxicity using primary cerebellar granule neurons as an in vitro Rett syndrome model.
 His goals are to understand the fundamental causes of brain injury and human neurodegenerative diseases and their potential prevention.
-Dr. Hossain's research will help to identify novel molecular targets that could become the basis for developing broadly applicable neuroprotective strategies for the treatment of brain injury and potentially neurodegenerative diseases.
+Dr. Hossain's research will help to identify novel molecular targets within the central neurons that could become the basis for developing broadly applicable neuroprotective strategies for the treatment of neonatal brain injury with the aim to improve post-injury cerebral functions and recovery.